 Itopia creates an “itoadmin” domain admin service account for the itopia systems to be able to execute actions in your deployment's domain.
 The account shouldn’t be disabled, renamed or reset in Active Directory because the integration with itopia CAS will break.

 Autoscaling is the system’s ability to automatically increase or decrease your server count or server resources.
 By default, the autoscale is enabled on all deployments you manage from itopia and is based on end-user count.
 As you deploy more users or remove some, the system automatically adjusts the resources to the user count.
-If you are in the itopia Pro plan, you can adjust the system’s autoscaling criteria to your needs.
+You can adjust the system’s autoscaling criteria to your needs.
+To get even better experience scaling your environment, use images for autoscale.

 In all itopia plans, you have the ability to disable the autoscaling and manage the resources manually.
-If the resources or the machine type are changed manually and the autoscaling wasn't disabled, the system will change the resources back to match the autoscaling settings.
+Make sure the autoscaling was disabled before changing the resources on session host servers.

 Instances/ Server management

 The basic infrastructure servers (domain controller, user session server/ file server) are created during the provision.
 You can add other servers like App servers or SQL servers using itopia - Servers module.
-If you create new instances directly in Google, they will not integrate with itopia and you will not be able to manage them through the portal.
+If you create new instances directly in Google, they will not integrate with itopia unless you import them using the server import feature (this option is recommended for non-RDS servers)

 Google expands their data center network all over the world.
-There are 3 major ones in US: East 1 (South Carolina), East 4 (Virginia), Center (Iowa), West (Oregon).
+There are 3 major ones in US: East 1 (South Carolina), East 4 (Virginia), Central (Iowa), West (Oregon and Los Angeles).
 You can test the latency to any datacenter here.

 There's also an option of requesting a Wildcard SSL, it's the most recommended option since it can cover unlimited host names (or subdomains) for 1 domain.
 You can even save some cost if you decide to purchase wildcard and then use your domain for all your deployments' RDP file configuration.

-The uptime schedule is based on every deployment’s time zone.
+The uptime schedule runs according to every deployment’s time zone.
 We recommend to schedule the Domain Controller (pdc server) to turn on a little sooner than the rest of the servers to give it enough time to start the services and avoid it not joining the domain.
-5 min before the rest of the servers should be enough.
+Starting it 5-10 min before the rest of the servers should be enough.

-Snapshots work great for the disaster recovery because they recover the entire virtual machine.
-It's recommended to also have a standard backup solution in place (e.g. VSS/ Windows backups) as an addition to Snapshots to be able to quickly recover files without reverting the disk back to an older snapshot or following a longer process of recovering a drive, attaching it to the server and removing it after the restore.
+Snapshots work great for the disaster recovery because they are able to save the entire VM image.
+It's recommended to also have a standard backup solution in place (e.g. VSS/ Windows backups) as an addition to Snapshots to be able to quickly recover files without reverting the disk back to an older snapshot or following a process of recovering a drive, attaching it to the server and removing it after the restore.

 Snapshots can run anytime, however, for SQL servers it’s recommended to turn them off before running the snapshot in case there’s only one drive for the OS database and the logs.